florentpoujol/php8-type-system/php_type_system_in_depth.md

 ## Strict types

 As we have seen above values can be automatically casted in multiple situations.
+Three of these are:
-Two of these are during a function call when a value is passed to a typed parameter, and when a function that has a return typehint returns a value.
+- during a function call when a value is passed to a typed parameter
+- when a function that has a return typehint returns a value.
+- when a value is assigned to a typed class property

 This is the default behavior and is known as "weak types" mode.
-But, introduced in PHP7.0 at the same time as the scalar typehints, there is also a [**strict types** mode](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.strict), that specifically prevent these two behaviors (and only theses).
+But, introduced in PHP7.0 at the same time as the scalar typehints, there is also a [**strict types** mode](https://www.php.net/manual/en/language.types.declarations.php#language.types.declarations.strict), that specifically prevent these three behaviors (and only theses).

 The strict types mode can be activated on a per-file basis by adding the `declare(strict_types=1);` directive as the very first line in the file after the PHP opening tag.

 All it does is prevents type juggling:

 - for function calls that **happens** in that file, no matter where the function is declared (in the core, in extensions or any other userland script)
-- and for returned values of functions **declared** in that file
+- for returned values of functions **declared** in that file
+- for assignement to typed class properties that **happens** in that file, no matter where the class is defined

-Any need for type juggling in such places in file that have that directive will throw a `TypeError`, with one exception: juggling from `int` to `float` is always allowed.
+Any need for type juggling in such places in file that have that directive will throw a `TypeError`, with one exception: **juggling from `int` to `float` is always allowed**.

 Examples:
 ```php